nasa/cumulus-orca/tasks/copy_from_archive/API.md

   event:
   A dict from the SQS queue.
 See schemas/input.json for more information.
-- `context` - An object required by AWS Lambda.
-Unused.
+- `context` - This object provides information about the lambda invocation, function, and execution env.

 **Raises**: